reyna-abhyankar/cognify/docs/source/user_guide/quickstart.rst

    (my_env) user@hostname:/path/to/quickstart$ cognify optimize workflow.py
    > light_opt_layer | (best score: 0.16, lowest cost@1000: 0.09 $): 100%|███████████████| 10/10 [01:53<00:00, 11.30s/it]
    ================ Optimization Results =================
-   Num Pareto Frontier: 2
+   Number of Optimization Results: 2
    --------------------------------------------------------
-   Pareto_1
+   Optimization_1
+   Quality improves by 5%
+   Cost is 0.95x original
    Quality: 0.160, Cost per 1K invocation: $0.28
-   Applied at: light_opt_layer_4
    --------------------------------------------------------
-   Pareto_2
+   Optimization_2
+   Quality improves by 7%
+   Cost is 0.98x original
    Quality: 0.154, Cost per 1K invocation: $0.09
-   Applied at: light_opt_layer_6
    ========================================================

 The optimizer found two optimized workflow versions on the Pareto frontier, i.e., they are the most cost-effective solutions within all searched optimizations.

 .. note::

    It's not guaranteed that the optimizer will find any better solutions than the original one.
-You might get ``Num Pareto Frontier: 0`` in the output.
+You might get ``Number of Optimization Results: 0`` in the output.

 Check detailed optimizations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can find all the output workflows' information under the ``opt_results/pareto_frontier_details`` directory (the default directory used by Cognify, which you can change in ``config.py``).
+You can find all the output workflows' information under the ``opt_results/optimized_workflow_details`` directory (the default directory used by Cognify, which you can change in ``config.py``).

-Beflow is the transformations that ``Pareto_1`` applies to the original workflow: the Chain-of-Thought prompting is applied to the model call, while no few-shot demonstration is added.
+Beflow is the transformations that ``Optimization_1`` applies to the original workflow: the Chain-of-Thought prompting is applied to the model call, while no few-shot demonstration is added.

 ::